George Russell and Kimi Antonelli's intense F1 Canadian GP title battle and Russell's retirement

 Details reported by only one source:

-• Max Verstappen was 7th in the sprint race, with Arvid Lindblad (Racing Bulls) taking the final point in 8th.
+- Verstappen was seventh in the main race, with Arvid Lindblad (Racing Bulls) taking the final point in eighth.

 Contradictions